decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : The identity element for the G1 and G2 subgroups respectively.

 hash\_to\_curve\_g1(ostr) -> P
-: The cryptographic hash function that takes as an arbitrary octet string input and returns a point in G1 as defined in [@!I-D.irtf-cfrg-hash-to-curve].
+: A cryptographic hash function that takes as an arbitrary octet string input and returns a point in G1 as defined in [@!I-D.irtf-cfrg-hash-to-curve].

 point\_to\_octets(P) -> ostr
 : returns the canonical representation of the point P as an octet string.
 This operation is also known as serialization.